Belleville: 613-966-8060 | Cobourg: 905-372-2237 | Kingston: 613-548-7070 | Trenton: 613-394-0707

 Step 4: Get a copy of your credit report.

-Go to Equifax® Canada and TransUnion® and get a copy of your credit report and check for accurateness.
+Go to Equifax® Canada and TransUnion® and get a copy of your credit report and check for accuracy.
 If you find any errors, such as debts appearing that were included in your bankruptcy, notify the credit bureau immediately.

-Step 5: Get a secured Visa card.
+Step 5: Get a secured Visa card

 Start rebuilding your credit with a secured credit card.
-You use your savings to place a deposit on a credit card; the bank in turn will give you a credit card with a matching credit limit.
+You use your savings to place a deposit on a credit card; the bank, in turn, will give you a credit card with a matching credit limit.
 It shows up on your credit report as a normal credit card, and now you have a credit card for use when required.

-Step 6: Get an RRSP.
+Step 6: Get an RRSP

 If you invest $1,000 in an RRSP, your bank will probably be willing to lend you another $1,000 to contribute to your RRSP.
-That $2,000 you can contribute which will generate a refund at tax time that will be almost enough to pay off your loan.
+That $2,000 you can contribute will generate a refund at tax time that will be almost enough to pay off your loan.
 Your credit report then shows a paid loan, which is a positive entry on your credit report, and you have $2,000 invested in an RRSP!

-Step 7: Keep saving.
+Step 7: Keep saving

 You will soon have enough for a down payment on a car, and if you save long enough, the down payment on a house.
 As you save more in your savings account your desire and dependence on credit will diminish.
 Why borrow money when you can use your own?